YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

    ::

      $  mojito jslint app .
-     $  mojito jslint mojit mojits/githubMojit
+     $  mojito jslint mojit mojits/Github

 #.
 Alright, we’ve tested and linted our application, now let’s go ahead and start it.

    ``$ mojito start``

 #.
-To view your application, open the URL `http://localhost:8666/@githubMojit/index`_ in a browser.
+To view your application, open the URL `http://localhost:8666/@Github/index`_ in a browser.

    It’s a strange URL, right?
 First, the port 8666 is the default port used by Mojito, which we’ll override in the next step.
 As for the path, well, we haven’t set up any routes yet, but the syntax for routes is as follows: ``/{mojit_instance}/{action}``.

-   We haven’t created a mojit instance yet (we’ll do that in the next module), but fortunately, Mojito creates for us an anonymous instance of the mojit githubMojit by prepending @ to the mojit name.
+   We haven’t created a mojit instance yet (we’ll do that in the next module), but fortunately, Mojito creates for us an anonymous instance of the mojit ``Github`` by prepending @ to the mojit name.
 As for ‘index’, it’s an action called from the mojit instance.

 #.
 Stop the application with Ctl-C, and the restart it with a different port by
    specifying the port.
-You can now view the application at `http://localhost:8000/@githubMojit/index`_:
+You can now view the application at `http://localhost:8000/@Github/index`_:

    ``$ mojito start 8000``